LakshmiPrasannan/People_Counting_OpenVINO/WRITEUP.md

 ## Assess Model Use Cases

 Some of the potential use cases of the people counter app are in
-* understanding the social distancing checkers now especially in the Covid times.
+* Understanding the social distancing checkers now especially in the Covid times.
-* checking for count of people who have used a certain service like say a public transport.
+* Checking for count of people who have used a certain service like say a public transport.
+* Check for people who spent more time than the average time and help them separately in case of students.

 Each of these use cases would be useful because this helps us in keeping safety norms, counts and statistics that can help for future planning and expansion.